Renewables and other fossil alternatives are finally getting the limelight they deserve.

 Hydrogen is a very promising and practical green solution, which has the potential to work alongside renewables and even nuclear power.
 Very cheap electricity can invigorate the hydrogen economy, and it can offer serious competition to renewables in the EV market as well as a clean power source.

-Buying some of the best hydrogen stocks in Canada now and waiting for the demand to spike might be a smart move.
 But even if you do not intend to buy now, keeping an eye on these stocks and the hydrogen market for any major waves and breakthroughs should definitely be on your to-do list.